williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 2. Generate excess CPS customer demand.
 3. Non-CPS demand exists.

-For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of \textdollar100 per MWh, a standard deviation of 25, a minimum of \textdollar0.01, and a maximum of \textdollar150.
-Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of \textdollar15,097,613.
-Similarly, in cases of underestimating CPS demand, CPS buys power in the open market, with expenses of \textdollar499,650 in the test set.
+For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of $\textdollar$100 per MWh, a standard deviation of 25, a minimum of $\textdollar$0.01, and a maximum of $\textdollar$150.
+Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of $\textdollar$1,026,463 on November 25.
+In the case of underestimating CPS demand, CPS then buys power in the open market, incurring expenses.
+I then repeat this process for all days in the test set.

 The total profit is then given by:

 $$
 \begin{aligned}
 \text{profit} &= \text{CPS customer revenue} + \text{off-system sales} - \text{operating cost} - \text{off-system purchases} \\
-&= 163,848,598 + 15,097,613 - 128,266,128 - 499,650 \\
+&= 163,834,693 + 15,851,912 - 128,305,935 - 553,364 \\
-&= \$50,180,433
+&= \$50,827,306
 \end{aligned}
 $$